Also known as: Cancer chemotherapy, Cancer drug therapy or Cytotoxic chemotherapy

 - Cure the cancer

-- Ease symptoms (when the cancer cannot be cured)
+- Relieve symptoms the cancer may be causing

 - Into a vein (intravenous, or IV)

 - Shots into the fluid around the spinal cord or brain

 - Percutaneously inserted central catheter (PICC)